barumau/pandunia/english/109_jumla.md

 ### Yes-no questions

-_Yes-no_ questions those questions that expect 'yes' or 'no' as answer.
+_Yes-no_ questions are questions that expect 'yes' or 'no' as answer.
 The easiest way to form a yes-no question in Pandunia is to simply attach the particle **he**
 ('eh', 'huh') to the end of a statement.